AP6YC/AdaptiveResonance.jl/docs/src/man/contributing.md

 This project does not currently test for the support of [arbitrary precision arithmetic](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Arbitrary-Precision-Arithmetic) because learning algorithms *in general* do not have a significant need for precision.

+## Attribution

-## Authors
+### Authors

+This package is developed and maintained by [Sasha Petrenko](https://github.com/AP6YC) with sponsorship by the [Applied Computational Intelligence Laboratory (ACIL)](https://acil.mst.edu/).
+The users [@aaronpeikert](https://github.com/aaronpeikert), [@hayesall](https://github.com/hayesall), and [@markNZed](https://github.com/markNZed) have graciously contributed their time with reviews and feedback that has greatly improved the project.

-If you simply have suggestions for improvement, Sasha Petrenko (<sap625@mst.edu>) is the current developer and maintainer of the AdaptiveResonance.jl package, so please feel free to reach out with thoughts and questions.
+If you simply have suggestions for improvement, Sasha Petrenko (<sap625@mst.edu>) is the current developer and maintainer of the `AdaptiveResonance.jl` package, so please feel free to reach out with thoughts and questions.

+### Support

+This project is supported by grants from the [Night Vision Electronic Sensors Directorate](https://c5isr.ccdc.army.mil/inside_c5isr_center/nvesd/), the [DARPA Lifelong Learning Machines (L2M) program](https://www.darpa.mil/program/lifelong-learning-machines), [Teledyne Technologies](http://www.teledyne.com/), and the [National Science Foundation](https://www.nsf.gov/).
+The material, findings, and conclusions here do not necessarily reflect the views of these entities.

+Research was sponsored by the Army Research Laboratory and was accomplished under Cooperative Agreement Number W911NF-22-2-0209.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.